klbarret-gif/Personal-Digital-Lexicon-/README.md

 # Personal Digital Lexicon
-A collection of my language, gathered from messages to friends
+*A collection of my language, gathered from messages to friends*

-What I say and how I say it, especially without a filter, reflects who I am.

 ## Process: